asjp1970/webflux/README.md

 Tests are intended to demo three major aspects when dealing with reactive code:

-1. The differences between `block()` and `subscribe()` or, in other words: "to block, or not to block, that is the question".
+1. The differences between `block()` and `subscribe()` or, in other words: "to block, or not to block", because that is the question.
-2. Triggering the reactive flow with `subscribe()` and ways to provide callbacks in the subscription to handle both successful and unsuccessful completion of the reactive flow.
+2. Triggering the reactive flow with `subscribe()`, and ways to provide callbacks in the subscription to handle both successful and unsuccessful completion of the reactive flow.
 3. Common errors and strategies to test asynchronous code.